-While it’s great that Microsoft allows you to turn off the option of sending them your data, it is a little unfortunate that it is on by default so you might not even know if you wanted to turn it off.
-Doing so isn’t too hard, but it is slightly buried in the menus.
+While it’s great that Microsoft allows you to turn off the option of sending it your data, it is a little unfortunate that it is on by default.
+Turning it off isn’t too hard, but it is slightly buried in the menus.
 To limit what data you’re giving away, start by heading into Settings > General > Online Security and Family > Privacy and Online Security.
-Here you can decide what personal data you’re sending out and to whom, and you can also set up filters for what types of messages you get.
+Here. you can decide what personal data you’re sending out and to whom, and you can also set up filters for what types of messages you get.

 In that same branch, only instead of selecting Privacy and Online Security, you can also find the Parental Control menu.
 This is a great menu to explore if you have younger players accessing the console and want to make sure they don’t access certain things.

 If things feel like they’re moving slowly, or worse, not at all, a speed test can help you troubleshoot the issue.
 Or, you know, you can just admire your strong connection.
 Either way, to see just how your internet is working on the Series X, start off by going into Settings > General > Network Settings > Test Network Connection.
 This will start a speed test that can help you determine if any issue is on Microsoft’s side or your personal connection.